jkibe/recipes/content/equipment.md

 ### A Good Knife

 There is nothing more dangerous or more frustrating than being in the kitchen without a good, sharp knife.
 Dull knives mean that you don't have control, and it's that, not the raw cutting power, that's dangerous.
-You also don't have to work as hard, which will make prep that much more pleasant.
+You also don't have to work as hard with a sharp knife, which will make prep that much more pleasant.

 I honestly don't care enough about knives to have deeply opinionated recommendations.
 As long as it's sharp and a shape you find comfortable, it's a good knife.